DouglasReisofc/wuzapi/API.md

 ## Send Sticker Message

 Sends a Sticker message.
 The `Sticker` field accepts a base64 data URL or an HTTP/HTTPS link pointing to a WebP image or an MP4/WEBM video.
 Original dimensions are reported so non‑square images aren't stretched.
+Animated WebP stickers are detected automatically and uploaded as video, allowing files up to 16 MB.
 You can optionally specify a PngThumbnail.

 Endpoint: _/chat/send/sticker_